Skip to content

 @functools.singledispatchmethod

-def apply_control(self, command: GridCommand) -> None:
+def apply_control(self, command: GridCommand, events: EventEmitter) -> None:

 """Apply a control command.
 Dispatches on command type."""